zowe/docs-site/docs/user-guide/install-zos.md

 1. ZWESIS01 load module and proclib

     Zowe Cross Memory Server consists of a single load module with the name ZWESIS01.
 The load module is supplied in the `files\zss\LOADLIB\ZWESIS01` file.
-This must be copied to a user-defined data set zwes_loadlib, for example, ZWES.SISLOAD.
+This must be copied to a user-defined data set `zwes_loadlib`, for example, ZWES.SISLOAD.

-    You can copy the ZWESIS01 file to your zwes_loadlib data set using the command `cp ZWESIS01 "//'zwes_loadlib(ZWESIS01)'"`.
-The zwes_loadlib must be a PDSE due to language requirements.
+    You can copy the ZWESIS01 file to your `zwes_loadlib` data set by using the command `cp ZWESIS01 "//'zwes_loadlib(ZWESIS01)'"`.
+The `zwes_loadlib` must be a PDSE due to language requirements.

-    Do not add the zwes_loadlib data set to the system LNKLST or LPALST concatenations.
-It must be executed using a started task using a STEPLIB DD statement so that the appropriate version of the software is loaded correctly.
+    Do not add the `zwes_loadlib` data set to the system LNKLST or LPALST concatenations.
+You must execute it by using a started task that uses a STEPLIB DD statement so that the appropriate version of the software is loaded correctly.
 A sample JCL for the PROCLIB is provided in `files/zss/SAMPLIB/ZWESIS01`.
-Copy this to your system PROCLIB, for example, SYS1.PROCLIB or any other PROCLIB in the JES2 Concatenation PROCLIB Path.
+Copy this to your system PROCLIB, such as SYS1.PROCLIB, or any other PROCLIB in the JES2 Concatenation PROCLIB Path.

     **Note:**  The user that is assigned to the started task must have an OMVS segment.
 The cross memory server loads the module to LPA for its PC-cp services.

 2. PPT Entry

     The Zowe cross memory server must run in key 4 and be non-swappable.
 For the server to start in this environment, you must add a corresponding PTT entry to the SCHEDxx member of the system PARMLIB.
-An example of a PPT entry is
+For example, add the following PPT entry to the SCHEDxx member:

     ```
     PPT PGMNAME(ZWESIS01) KEY(4) NOSWAP
     ```
-    Having edited the PARMLIB refresh using
+    After you edit the PARMLIB, issue the following command to make the SCHEDxx changes effective:

     ```
     /S SET SCH=00